parmaja/fbconfig/readme.txt

-fbConfig 1.0.0

-Firebird SQL 2.5 Config tool
+fbConfig 2 for FirebirdSQL 2.5

-It is a simple tools for edit "firebid.conf" and "aliases.conf" as easy without define the path (taked from registry), Easy Hash Unhash line (comment it),
+It is a simple tools for edit "firebid.conf" and "aliases.conf" Easy Hash Unhash line (comment it),
-Recognize hashed value for Unhasing it,
-Description for every values.
+Recognize hashed value for Unhasing it later, Description for every values.

 www.parmaja.com